AlibabaCloudDocs/ros/intl.en-US/Resource Types/ENS/ALIYUN::ENS::Instance.md

       }
     },
     "AutoRenew": {
-      "Description": "Whether renew the fee automatically? it could be True,FalseDefault value is False.", "Value": {
+      "Description": "Whether renew the fee automatically?
+It could be True,FalseDefault value is False.", "Value": {
         "Fn::GetAtt": [
           "ENSInstance",